cgossain/serverless-aws-lambda-swift-template/README.md

-# Swift AWS Lambda Project Template
+# Serverless AWS Lambda Swift Project Template

 This template project is designed to be used as a starting point for an AWS Lambda and API Gateway project using the new Swift AWS Lambda Runtime and the Serverless Framework.